-Thanks to the efficiency of Google and with a nod to many other well put together search engines – search has become the leading means of getting around the internet and getting round the insides of many applications.
-That means that mobile applications also need to take advantage of search functionality in order to deliver user experiences of a sufficient standard.
+With the efficiency of modern search engines, led by Google, the search pattern has become the top way to get around the internet.
+That means mobile applications also need to take advantage of the search functionality to deliver user experiences of a sufficient standard.

 The good news is that search is a well-understood area of functionality.
-There are 8 common patterns that are applied to mobile search and they can be used either individually or in combination with each other for maximum effect.
+Here we look at eight common patterns you can apply to mobile search.
+You can use them individually or with each other for maximum effect:

 Saved and Recent

 This search pattern recognizes that users often want to return to a search that they have used in the past.
-It allows the user to save their searches (or does this automatically on behalf of the user) and then to recall these searches at a later date.
+It allows the user to save their searches (or does this automatically on behalf of the user) and then recall them later.

-A saved search will normally require user action to retain the search for later use; a recent search will, usually, be stored automatically by the app with no action required by the user.
+A saved search will generally require user action to retain the search for later use; a recent search will usually be stored automatically by the app with no action required by the user.

-If you need a variety of data to conduct a search, for example if you ran a flight booking service – you might need to know the date of departure, date of return, number of people flying, seat preferences, destinations, etc. then you can use a simple form to collect all the data to deliver quality search results.
+Suppose you need a variety of data to conduct a search, for example, a flight-booking service.
+You should know the date of departure, return date, number of people flying and seat preferences or destinations.
+Then you can use a simple form to collect all the data to deliver quality search results.

-The idea is to keep this as simple as possible without depleting the quality of results.
-Only use fields that are absolutely necessary and don’t waste screen real estate or inconvenience the mobile user with a limited amount of typing patience.
-It can also be valuable to focus on operating system input techniques when it comes to designing mobile forms.
+The idea is to keep this as simple as possible to maintain the quality of results.
+Only use the necessary and don’t waste screen real estate or inconvenience the mobile user with a limited amount of patience to type.
+To focus on operating system input techniques when you design mobile forms can also be valuable.

 You should, as always, follow form design best practices to ensure that forms deliver maximum usability and utility.

-- Thumbnail images of relevant results—for products, pictures, etc.
+Thumbnail images of relevant results—for products, pictures, and more.

-You can also offer a mixture of the formats or the ability for the user to switch between one format of result and another.
-The ideal is to find a default display which is the one the majority of users prefer and then to offer transitions to less popular choices.
+Additionally, you can offer the user the ability to switch between result formats.
+The ideal practice is to find a default display that most users prefer and then to offer transitions to less popular choices.

-With mobile bandwidth being constrained and data costs being met by the user of mobile apps or mobile websites; you may want to provide a small handful of results and allow the user to extend the results list if they can’t find what they want in the initial results.
+You can provide a small handful of results and allow the user to extend the results list if they cannot find what they want in the initial results.
 This will help the user save data costs and take up less mobile bandwidth.

-It can also be valuable to offer an indication of the total number of results found so that the user can decide whether to scroll through the list or if it is dauntingly large – to refine their search before exploring the list.
+It is also valuable to indicate the total number of results found so that the user can decide whether to scroll through the list or, if it is dauntingly large, to refine their search before they explore the list.

-Find some great designs for mobile search UI here at Design Your Way - http://www.designyourway.net/blog/inspiration/search-in-mobile-user-interfaces-37-lovely-designs/
+Find some great designs for mobile search UIs here at Design Your Way.